marianoeramirez/P2P-Bitcoin-ETL-Pipeline/README.md

     -   Data quality operators are used at appropriate position.
 In case of DAG failures email triggers can be configured to let the team know about pipeline failures.

 -   Make it available to 100+ people
-    -   We can set the concurrency limit for your Amazon Redshift cluster.
-While the concurrency limit is 50 parallel queries for a single period of time, this is on a per cluster basis, meaning you can launch as many clusters as fit for you business.
+    -   The more people accessing the database the more CPU resources you need to get a fast experience.
+By using a distributed database you can improve your replications and partitioning to get faster query results for each user.

 ## Documentation of the APIS